Allocation Assist

 Early 1900’s

-Prior to the 1920’s, inhabitants of the land that would become the Kingdom of Saudi Arabia after unification in 1932, mostly relied on local, traditional medicine.
+Before the 1920s, the inhabitants of the land, Saudi citizens, mostly relied on local, traditional medicine.
 The first hospital, the Ottoman Hospital in Mecca, was built in the early 1900s to provide healthcare to Hajj pilgrims.

 1920’s to 1940’s